 One option for reuse is the siting of clean and renewable energy projects on contaminated (or formerly contaminated) lands.
 As part of this effort, EPA is evaluating the potential for energy projects on these properties and working with landowners and communities to identify ways to remove barriers to such projects.

 The reasonably anticipated future land use is determined during the RI/FS process.
 This information is considered during the development and selection of the remedy for the site.
 Many properties in Superior are already in continued use as residential or commercial properties.
-The ROD for OU1 calls for, among other things, removal of mining-contaminated waste stockpiled at the airport repository.
-This will facilitate the development and reuse of the airport property in the future.
+The ROD for OU1 called for, among other things, removal of mining-contaminated waste temporarily stockpiled in a repository at the airport.
+Removal of this material to the permanent repository in Wood Gulch will facilitate the development and reuse of the airport property in the future.

 Land Use Controls and Other Institutional Controls